iagoleal/iagoleal.github.io/content/posts/cuts-mip.md

 <figure class="diagram-container">
   <svg id="figure-ovf-lp" class="diagram" viewBox="-400 -200 800 400" width="100%" height="100%">
   </svg>
-  <caption>Graph of linear program.</caption>
 </figure>

 A direct corollary is that the value function of any linear program can be represented by _finitely many cuts_.
-This is a powerful tool when proving the convergence of algorithms that approximate linear programs by cuts.
+This is a powerful tool when proving the convergence of cutting plane algorithms for linear programs.

 Let's now switch our focus towards _mixed integer programs_ (MIP): optimization problems with both real and integer decision variables.